 Information for Texas State University students, faculty and staff is posted on the Texas State University website.

 The San Marcos Chamber of Commerce is maintaining a list of restaurants that are open for carry-out or curbside delivery during the COVID-19 response.

 San Marcos Public Library Resource Guide

-Check out our NEW Virtual Recreation Center
+Virtual Recreation Center

 You may have a little time for gardening these days, so why not pick up some free mulch?
 Free mulch is available to all San Marcos residents 24/7!
 The mulch consists of all the brush that is dropped off during the monthly Brush Drop-Off.
 If residents want a specific type or color of mulch, they will still need to purchase it from a retailer.

 Dunbar Park (801 W MLK) by the playground